davemlz/water-storage-retrieval/README.md

 ## Phase III: Water Storage Retrieval

 Total water storage volume is retrieved using the parameter-surface estimation method in `/phase-III/01-water-storage-retrieval.ipynb`.
 Bathymetry predictions of the three regression models were tested.
-Ensembles methods showed a better performance for water storage retrieval ($RMSE<4 hm^3$).
+Ensembles methods showed a better performance for water storage retrieval (RMSE < 4 hm^3).